Our House

 • reducing the number of dust mites

-• reducing the amount of allergen
+• reducing contact with allergen

-• medically treating the allergy; see your allergist
+• medically treating the allergy

 Mission: To provide accurate, up-to-date and unbiased information for solving common insect and mite problems around your home, business and landscape using least-toxic methods.